camunda/camunda-docs-static/get-started/content/spring-boot/model.md

 When you are done, save the process model in the `src/main/resources` folder of your Eclipse project.
 Make sure to refresh the Eclipse project afterwards.

-Once it is saved in application classpath, it will be automatically deployed on engine startup.
+Once it is saved in the application classpath, it will be automatically deployed on engine startup.

-## Create process application
+## Create Process Application

-We recommend to declare process application in you Camunda Spring Boot application, which gives additional configuration possibilities and will help us in current demo to catch "post-deploy" event to start the process instance at that point.
+We recommend to declare the process application in your Camunda Spring Boot application, which gives additional configuration possibilities and will help us in the current demo to catch the "post-deploy" event to start the process instance at that point.

-To declare the process application just add `@EnableProcessApplication` annotation on your `WebappExampleProcessApplication` class and put the empty `processes.xml` file in
+To declare the process application, just add the `@EnableProcessApplication` annotation on your `WebappExampleProcessApplication` class and put the empty `processes.xml` file in the
 `src/main/resources/META-INF` folder.
-The file is required by Camunda Engine for every process applcation, but in our case it will stay empty.
+The file is required by the Camunda Engine for every process application, but in our case it will stay empty.

-## Start a process instance after process application is being deployed
+## Start a Process Instance after Process Application has been Deployed

 The next step consists of starting a process instance from our process application class.
-For this we will process PostDeployEvent, which will be fired as soon as our process application was deployed to Camunda engine.
+For this, we will process `PostDeployEvent`, which is fired as soon as our process application has been deployed to the Camunda engine.

 ```java
 ...